Bifurcations and Spectral Stability of Solitary Waves in Coupled Nonlinear Schr\"odinger Equations: Spectral Stability of the Fundamental Solitary Wave

-\begin{proof} From parts (A), (B), and (C) above, we see that all eigenvalues of $\mathscr L_0$ are either real or purely imaginary and the number of positive eigenvalues of $\mathscr L_0$ is $0$ (resp.\ $1$) if $\partial_\omega\|U_0\|_{L^2}^2>0$ (resp.\ $<0$).
-This implies the spectral stability (resp.\ instablity) of the fundamental solitary wave \eqref{eqn:fun_soliton}.
+\begin{proof}[Proof of Theorem~\ref{thm:fun_stab}] From the above arguments in parts (A), (B), and (C) we see that all eigenvalues of $\mathscr L_0$ are either real or purely imaginary.
+Moreover, by Proposition~\ref{prop:evp_A}, the number of positive eigenvalues of $\mathscr L_0$ is zero or one, so that the fundamental solitary wave \eqref{eqn:fun_soliton} is spectrally stable or unstable, depending on whether $\partial_\omega\|U_0\|_{L^2}^2$ is positive or negative.